SKRohit/mgt_classifier/approach.md

 - rest of the features are combinations of scalar and vector operations performed on log probabilities of the tokens (taking inspiration from [GhostBuster](https://arxiv.org/abs/2305.15047))

 ## Result
 Used `scikit`'s `RFECV` to select features with cross validation such that the F1 (beta=0.5) is maximized.
 Divided train and test set in the ratio of 80-20.
 Final trained model is giving F1(beta=0.5) (for AI text ) of 75.8.
 And on the test set F1(beta=0.5) is 72. `RFECV` selected 8 most important features including binocular score, fast detectget score, perplexity, no of words in text and other log_probs based features.
+The trained model is still gives good number of false positives and true negatives and can be improved.
 Following is the connfusion matrix of the test set.
 ![Confusion Matrix](./all_data/confusion_matrix.png)

+## Future Improvements
+Due to limited time and compute suffcient, I was not able to do experimentations e.g. for binocular score calculation I was not able to use Falcon 7b models as suggested in the paper.
+Changing to the right llm does affect the prediction to some extent.
+There are multiple aspects that can be improved:
+- better classifier that can create non linear classification boundaries and improve classification
+- finding the right llm for collecting perplexity, log_probs and other scores
+- adding more data, so classifer could see more patters and learn from it
+- using more features like burstiness of the text, syntactic patterns
+- using a transformer based classifier e.g. finetuning a small llm like roberta etc